xinzhang/qantas-flights/readme.md

 alternatively you can post the json request to http://localhost:5001/flights/MEL,to get the MEL related flight for QF

-also there is a mocha test to validate mocha -R spec flights.spec.js
+also there is a mocha test to validate
+(maybe need to install mocha -g) mocha -R spec flights.spec.js

 Features:
-- allow optional paramters
+- allow optional parameters
-- good structure to sepearate the server and routes
+- good structure to separate the server and route
 - unit test included
+- add the json schema validator
 - heroku integrated

 Todo:
 --------------
-- consider to use some JSON schema validator
+-  move the three processor to use stream based rather than array -